Testing Clustered Equal Predictive Ability with Unknown Clusters: Setup and Preliminaries

-The least squares estimators $\hat{\alpha}_i$, $\hat{\beta}_i$, and $\tilde{\beta}_i$ are computed from a fixed estimation window and are therefore subject to sampling variability.
-Each forecaster performs well on one cluster and poorly on the other.
-For $\mathcal{C}_1$, Forecaster 1 includes the correct intercept, while Forecaster 2 omits it and is biased.
-For $\mathcal{C}_2$, the true DGP has no intercept, so Forecaster 2 is correct, and Forecaster 1 overfits with an unnecessary constant.
+Each forecaster performs well on one cluster and poorly on the other{: for units in $\mathcal{C}_1$, Forecaster 1 correctly includes an intercept while Forecaster 2 omits it and incurs bias, whereas for units in $\mathcal{C}_2$ the true DGP has no intercept, so Forecaster 2 is correctly specified and Forecaster 1 overfits by including a superfluous constant.}